Friday Evening Screening, September 16 at 7:30 PM

 Dancing by Kate W. Kosharek, Heidi Ramseur, Sarah Konrad, Margaret Rose Breffeilh, Erin Roy

-Music composed by Mi Dolor & Gallo Ciego, written by Ricardo Güiraldes
+Music Composed by Mi Dolor & Gallo Ciego, written by Ricardo Güiraldes

-Music performed by Exstasis
+Music Performed by Exstasis

 Cinematography by Derek DiLuzio